equinox-project/equinox-js/docs/docs/reactions/considerations.md

 across different streams is not.
 This is something you need to be aware of when designing your reactions.

+This is one of the core constraints of event sourcing and it is better to make it explicit up front.
+If a reaction depends on cross-stream ordering, the reaction needs an explicit ordering mechanism rather than wishful thinking.

 In the rare case you absolutely need ordering across streams we recommend creating a third stream whose purpose is to provide a repeatably read order.
 This is an easily abstractable problem.
 Take a look at